sydasif/ansible-cbt-lab/docs/source/01_introduction/05_inventory.md

 access2
 ```

-Ensure that the DNS names you use are resolvable from the system where you are running Ansible.
-This means that your DNS settings should be correctly configured to resolve these names to the appropriate IP addresses.
+Ensure your DNS settings can resolve these names to the correct IP addresses.

+#### YAML Format

-Here’s that same basic inventory file in YAML format:
+Here’s how the same inventory looks in YAML format:

 ```yaml
 all: